Solas Web Design

 • D) The final function of a search engine is to rank results.
 When you type in a query like the above, the search engine quickly runs a sorting equation to see which results it feels are most relevant to your query.
 This sorting equation is called an algorithm, and each search engine has a different algorithm.
 In other words, they have different priorities regarding what web pages they think are the best match for what the query is.
 They perform this huge task of picking the best results in seconds, and SEO is all about creating pages that the search engines find to be the best, most relevant matches for important queries.

 So, basically, search engines work by crawling, indexing, processing queries, and ranking results.
 Your hope as a small web business owner is to get into the top 30 ranking results of the big three search engines: Google, Yahoo!, and MSN.
-Ask Jeeves is also becoming a good place to rank well.
 The coveted, cream of the crop rankings are those which fall on the first page of the search engine results in the top ten positions.
+And, because Google enjoys the biggest market share, most small businesses see most benefits from ranking well in Google.
+Google is the main search engine on which we concentrate.

-SEO professionals devote their time to trying to make educated guesses about each of the search engines' algorithms.
-No one knows exactly what any of them are, but experience optimizing websites leads SEOs to basic conclusions about what each engine is looking for when it's rating how valuable a given web page is.
+SEO professionals devote their time to trying to make educated guesses about each of the search engines’ algorithms.
+Only a few select employees at each of the search engines know what the secret algorithms are.
+SEOs do not know the secrets, but experience optimizing websites leads us to basic conclusions about what each engine is looking for when it’s rating how valuable a given web page is.
 This guide is devoted to covering those topics.

 By reading this guide, we hope that you will get your goals firmly in mind and will feel well-informed about how to strive to meet them.
 Now that we understand what functions search engines perform, we need to find out how to please them.
 If your site does not please the search engines, they will not bring you up when people make queries, and you will not be getting the traffic you need to make your web business profitable.
 It's as simple as that.
 So let's delve into our next topic: